ObiomaIkpe/ObiomaIkpe/README.md

 ## 👋 Hey there!
 I'm Anthony Ikpe Godspower

-I'm a full-stack developer with a strong passion for building meaningful digital experiences and contributing to the future of decentralized technologies—especially across Africa.
+I'm a backend developer with a strong passion for building meaningful digital experiences and contributing to the future of decentralized technologies—especially across Africa.

 ### 🛠️ Tech & Tools I Work With